NetApp-openstack-dev/openstack-docs/source/cinder/deployment_choice/section_rest-client.rst

 selected.
 However, this REST client still relies on ZAPI calls for consistency group snapshot operation.

+The NVMe/TCP ONTAP driver has been delivered with Antelope cycle.
+This driver only runs with REST communication mode and it does not require enabling this mode as other driver does.

 .. important::

    The REST mode still relies on ZAPI for some calls, so the ONTAP